Azure/carbon-aware-keda-operator/README.md

 The "Kubernetes carbon intensity exporter" retrieves 24-hour carbon intensity forecast data every 12 hours.
 Upon successful data pull, the old configmap will be deleted and a new configmap with the same name will be created.

-Any other Kubernetes operator can read the configMap for utilizing the carbon intensity data.
+Any other Kubernetes operator or workload can read the configMap for utilizing the carbon intensity data.

 <br>